 The repetitive manufacturing process means products move uninterrupted from one step to the next to achieve maximum efficiency.

-As a small business artisan, crafter or manufacturer, it might be problematic to try and use this type of process.
+As a modern manufacturer, it might be problematic to try and use this type of process.

 This process is best for large scale manufacturers.
 Though customer attitudes toward this production method are changing.

 Customers, particularly millennials, want to know the history of their products.
 They want a product that doesn’t come at the expense of the environment.
 They want items which cater to their individual needs.
 Keeping up with manufacturing trends and putting care into your products is what’s going to help you survive.

 Though, there’s a reason businesses still use repetitive manufacturing.
 So, why not make yourself aware of the pros and cons, as it’ll help you with running your own business.

 Employees working on a production line in a factory that uses a repetitive manufacturing system.

 Advantages of Repetitive Manufacturing